 General Experience: One year of general experience.
-General experience is progressively responsible clerical, office, or other work that indicates ability to acquire the particular knowledge and skills needed to perform the duties of the position to be filled, such as progressively responsible clerical, office, or other work that indicates my ability to acquire the particular knowledge and skills needed to perform the duties of the position to be filled, such as, conducting thorough checks to ensure forms are properly completed; distributing and collecting materials while accurately accounting for those materials; presenting basic instructions to individual and/or groups and ensuring their understanding of instructions; utilizing automated systems to provide reports/information to others.
+General experience is progressively responsible clerical, office, or other work that indicates ability to acquire the particular knowledge and skills needed to perform the duties of the position to be filled, such as, 1.conducting thorough checks to ensure forms are properly completed; 2. orally presenting basic instructions to an individual and/or groups and ensuring their understanding of instructions; and 3. utilizing automated systems to provide reports/information to others.

 Education: Two years of education above the high school level obtained in an accredited business, secretarial or technical school, junior college, college or university.